 Worse still, this isn’t just some freak moment in history, but the latest in a long saga of humans decimating nature.
-You can literally chart a course of extinction around the globe by tracking the migration of early humans.
+You can chart a course of extinction around the globe by tracking the migration of early humans.
 Wherever we show up, megafauna (like wooly mammoths and sabretooth tigers) disappear.

 Where humans go, the death of life follows.
 We’re not just a keystone species, we are hands-down the single most destructive force to impact this planet since a large asteroid took out the dinosaurs (and 75% of life on Earth) 65 million years ago.
 Put succinctly, humans are the 6th mass extinction.

 Yeesh.
 The idea that our planet is dying?
 Terrifying.
 The idea that we’re the reason why?
 Horrific.
-What the hell does one do with that?
+What does one do with that?
 Surprise, we’re the bad guys?
 That’s not the kind of story most people are eager to believe.

+And for those of us who do believe it?
+For those of us who can accept the idea that the earth is dying and humans are responsible, what next?
 Well, depression, for starters.
-If you haven’t already felt that sickening “oh god” feeling in the pit of your stomach, chances are you’ll find little of value in the rest of this post.
-Nothing I’m about to say will sound the least bit reassuring unless you’re already painfully aware of the depth of shit we’re in.
+If you haven’t already felt that sickening oh god feeling in the pit of your stomach, chances are you’ll find little of value in the rest of this post.
+Nothing I’m about to say will sound the least bit reassuring unless you’re already painfully aware of the depth of trouble we’re in.

-Humans, the Bible opens by telling us, once faced a fundamental choice: dare to divide the world into good (literally “that which is valuable to us”) and evil (that which is not), or accept life as it was.
+Humans, the Bible opens by telling us, once faced a fundamental choice: dare to divide the world into good (literally “that which is valuable to us”) and evil (that which is not), or take life as it was.
 And humans, the story goes, chose poorly.

-The “wise” animals
+The wise animals

-I’ve come to believe the fundamental issue — man’s original sin — runs even deeper: it’s our past as chimps, grazers of bountiful forests, that leads to the current mass-extinction.
-What brings us now to the brink of our own destruction is the simple fact that we’re born from a world of plenty.
+I’ve come to believe the primary issue — man’s original sin — runs even deeper: it’s our even-older past, as grazers of bountiful forests, that leads to the current mass-extinction.
+Put succinctly, what brings us now to the brink of our own destruction is the fact that we come from a world of plenty.

 And that’s where Mars comes in.

 Elon Musk says he wants to go to Mars because of all the ways that humanity on Earth can be destroyed.
-Whether by global thermonuclear war, planetary climate change, or some rogue asteroid, there are just too many scenarios where we all end up dead.
+Whether by nuclear war, planetary climate change, or some rogue asteroid, there are just too many scenarios where we all end up dead.
 Mars, he argues, presents an opportunity to safeguard the humans species by backing up our DNA on a second planetary hard drive.

 Homo sapiens is the evolutionary product of a fertile gem of a planet.
 Biologically speaking, our relationship to Earth is that of an entitled child to an exceedingly gracious parent.

-Musk talks about backing up humans, but I suspect he recognizes that once enough time has passed the two planetary species won’t be copies of one another.
-As with the finches, given enough time we can expect a pretty different kind of human to evolve on the Red Planet compared to those on Earth.
-The distance between the two ‘islands’ is vast, and the environments could not be more dissimilar.
+Musk talks about backing up humans, but I suspect he too recognizes that once enough time has passed the two populations won’t be copies anymore.
+Like the finches, we can expect a pretty different human to evolve on the Red Planet compared to those on Earth.
+The distance between the two lands is vast, and the environments could not be more dissimilar.